 - Thinking about the direct or indirect non-financial contributions, such as renovating a property.

-- Thinking about the contributions by each party to the welfare of the family, such as caring for children and homemaking.
+- Thinking about the contributions of each party to the welfare of the family, such as caring for children and homemaking.

 - Asking what the future requirements of the parties are – a court will take into account things like age, health, financial resources, care of children and ability to earn.